necopinus/necopinus.xyz/digital-orrery/2017-09-16-travels-in-the-southwest-colorado-plateau.md

 ![A wide-angle shot of the iconic Horseshoe Bend in the Colorado River](../photography/assets/2017-09-14-horsehoe-bend.webp)

-Horseshoe Bend is in Grand Canyon National Park (the park begins at the top of the rim walls and extends to the Glen Canyon Dam), but the overlook I’m on is BLM land.
+Horseshoe Bend is in Grand Canyon National Park (the park begins at the top of the rim walls and extends to the Glen Canyon Dam), but the overlook I'm on is BLM land.

 ![A wide-angle shot of the iconic Horseshoe Bend in the Colorado River](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-61.webp)

-Horseshoe Bend is in Grand Canyon National Park (the park begins at the top of the rim walls and extends to the Glen Canyon Dam), but the overlook I’m on is BLM land.
+Horseshoe Bend is in Grand Canyon National Park (the park begins at the top of the rim walls and extends to the Glen Canyon Dam), but the overlook I'm on is BLM land.

 ![A tight cluster of yellow flowers](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-62.webp)